pnnl/ruleset-checking-tool/docs/ruleset_functions/get_baseline_system_types.md

 - Declare a list for SYS-12c, PCHW and PHW: `SYS-12c = []`
 - Declare a list for SYS-13, Single Zone Constant Volume System with CHW and Electric Heat : `SYS-13 = []`
 - Declare a list for SYS-13a, PCHW with and Electric Heat: `SYS-13a = []`
-- Declare a list for SYS-13b, CHW with PHW: `SYS-13b = []`  How does this differ from 12b?
+- Declare a list for SYS-13b, CHW with PHW: `SYS-13b = []`  QUESTION: How does this differ from 12b?
-- Declare a list for SYS-13c, PCHW and PHW: `SYS-13c = []`  How does this difffer from 12c?
+- Declare a list for SYS-13c, PCHW and PHW: `SYS-13c = []`  QUESTION: How does this difffer from 12c?

 - For each HVAC system in the B_RMR: `hvac_b in B_RMR..HeatingVentilationAirConditioningSystem:`
     - Call system type 1 function which will return a string of either SYS-1, SYS-1a, SYS-1b, SYS-1c, or Not_Sys_1: `sys_1_type = is_baseline_system_1()`